Modular lattices of finite length (Part A)

 In each Section the numbering of displayed formulas (or technical statements) restarts anew as (1),(2),.. and so forth.
 Likewise the numbering of Theorems and Lemmas (thus Lemma 3.1, Theorem 3.2, Theorem 3.3 in Section 3), the numbering of Figures, and the numbering of exercises.
 Speaking of the latter, apart from probing the reader's understanding, they also serve to unclutter the main text.
 Solutions to most exercises are planned.
 At present they are given just below the exercises.
 Missing solutions are due to their triviality or to the author's procrastination.

 {\bf 1.1} Here comes an (incomplete) Section break-up.
 Section 2 introduces basic lattice concepts, such as easy consequences of distributivity and semimodularity, closure systems and implications.
 Section 3 propagates to view lattice congruences mainly in terms of the behaviour of coverings (=2-element intervals).
 This works particularly well for modular lattices and, so it seems, features novel material.
 Section 4 glances at matroids and the coupled geometric (:= semimodular and atomistic) lattices $L$.
 A prominent special case are {\it modular} geometric lattices.
 As is well known, they are cryptomorphic to projective spaces.
 Taking another line of attack (Section 5), projective spaces generalize to partial linear spaces (PLSes).
 The standard text [BB] says nothing about so-called 'point-splittings' that are crucial to make a PLS acyclic, and hence more manageable.
-The (very preliminary) enumeration of modular lattices in Section 6 is based on Kohonen [K].
+The diagrams of all modular lattices up to cardinality 12 in Section 6 were kindly provided by Kohonen, see also [K].

 Section 7 keeps 'modular' but drops 'atomistic' while attempting to maintain the framework of projective geometry as far as possible.
 It is based on ground-breaking work of Herrmann, Faigle, Jonsson-Nation, Benson-Conway.
 The crucial concept generalizing a projective geometry is a certain PLS which was coined a 'base of lines' (BOL) in [HW].
 Let $L$ be a modular lattice.
 The point set of a BOL of $L$ is the set $J(L)$ of join irreducibles, and the lines of the BOL are chosen among those sets $\ell\s J(L)$ that are maximal with respect to any distinct $p,q\in\ell$ yielding the same join $p+q$.
 Applying bases of lines it is shown in Section 8 how the submodule lattice $\La(M)$ of a finite $R$-module $M$ can be calculated in a compressed format.
 Modulo an open question that method extends to the calculation of the sublattice $\La'\s\La(M)$ generated by arbitrary members of $\La(M)$.
 It remains to compare this with the wholly different approach in [LMR].
 Section 9 investigates cycles in bases of lines of modular lattices $L$.
 It builds on point-splittings (Sec.
 5) to retrieve relations among various invariants of $L$, e.g. a sharp lower bound for the number of join irreducibles of $L$.
 Given any BOL $\cal B$ of $L$ and any covering $(a,b)$ of $L$, it also pays to investigate the 'localization' $\B(a,b)$ of $\cal B$ to $(a,b)$.